hemanthika1245/CodSoft/README.md

 ## Projects

-### 🎮 Task 1 – Number Game
+### 📚 Task 1 – Student Course Registration System
-A console-based game where the user has to guess a randomly generated number within a limited number of attempts.
+A course registration system that allows students to view available courses, register for courses, drop courses, and manage their enrollments.

 Features:
-- Random number generation
-- Multiple attempts
-- Score tracking
-- Play again option

-### 📊 Task 2 – Student Grade Calculator
-A Java application that calculates the total marks, average percentage, and grade based on the marks entered by the user.

-Features:
+- View available courses
-- Accepts marks for multiple subjects
+- Register for a course
-- Calculates total marks and average percentage
-- Assigns grades
-- Validates user input

-### 🏧 Task 3 – ATM Interface
-A simple ATM simulation that allows users to perform basic banking operations.

-Features:
-- Check account balance
-- Deposit money
-- Withdraw money
+- Drop a course
+- View registered courses
+- Course capacity management
-- Prevents withdrawal when the balance is insufficient
+- Prevents duplicate registrations

-### ❓ Task 4 – Quiz Application
+### ❓ Task 2 – Quiz Application
 A console-based quiz application with multiple-choice questions and a timer.

 Features: